tweag/nickel/RELEASING.md

 ### Releasing script

-Since the 1.4 release, the `release.sh` script takes care of bumping versions numbers, updating local cross-dependencies, creating a clean release branch, updating the stable branch and publishing to crates.io.
+**IMPORTANT**: Since the 1.4 release, `scrpts/release.sh` takes care of bumping versions numbers, updating local cross-dependencies, creating a clean release branch, updating the stable branch and publishing to crates.io.

 The covered steps are still described below for your information, but you shouldn't need to actually perform them manually.

-You'll still have to do the GitHub release, redeploy nickel-lang.org manually, and backport changes to `master`.
+You'll still have to do the GitHub release, redeploy nickel-lang.org manually, and backport changes to `master`, which are all described below as well.

 #### Script requirements